Operation Minden: Operation

-The 28th British Commonwealth Brigade, including the 1st Battalions of the King's Shropshire Light Infantry and King's Own Scottish Borderers as well as 3rd Battalion, Royal Australian Regiment, crossed the Imjin River and established a bridgehead on 8 September.
+The 28th British Commonwealth Brigade, including the 1st Battalions of the King's Shropshire Light Infantry and King's Own Scottish Borderers as well as 3rd Battalion, Royal Australian Regiment (3RAR), crossed the Imjin River and established a bridgehead on 8 September.
 Corresponding moves were made by flanking South Korean and United States units.

-The initial movement of the 28th Brigade was met with little resistance, with the exception of some minor skirmishing on the Australian front, during which three prisoners were captured.
+The initial movement of the 28th Brigade was met with little resistance, with the exception of some minor skirmishing on the 3RAR front, during which three prisoners were captured.
 With the bridgehead secure, two bridges were quickly erected by I Corps engineers, with one bridge situated at the river crossing of the northerly road from Choksong.

 The 29th Infantry Brigade and the 25th Canadian Infantry Brigade moved out of the bridgehead on 11 September.
 The 29th advanced to the northwest, while the Canadians moved off to the north.
 The 28th Brigade remained in reserve, guarding the newly constructed bridge.
 Like the 8 September crossing of the Imjin River, the movement of the 29th Brigade met with little resistance, although there were light casualties (12 killed) due to artillery fire.
 The Canadians completed their movements with no casualties.
 The operation concluded on 12 September, with the front line now running across the arc of the Imjin River, and firmly established nearly five kilometres north of the river.